 The Land Cruiser, before the Land Cruiser!

-The first ever Land Cruiser was actually known as the BJ prototype, and was born during the Korean war, when the demand for lightweight utility vehicles had increased.
+The first ever Land Cruiser was actually known as the BJ prototype (get your mind out of the gutter!), and was born during the Korean war, when the demand for lightweight utility vehicles had increased.
 The BJ prototype was powered by a 3.4-litre six-cylinder petrol engine which produced a power output of 82.8bhp and 215Nm of torque.
 It also had immense off-road capabilities which helped it become the first car to reach the sixth stage of Mount Fuji — a feat which impressed the National Police Agency, who eventually ended up making the BJ prototype their official patrol vehicle.
 Initially available only to the military, in 1953 Toyota began selling the car to the public, but it wasn’t until 1954 that the ‘Land Cruiser’ name would be used, as the ‘Jeep’ name was trademarked by Willys.